PiDR: Physics-Informed Inertial Dead Reckoning for Autonomous Platforms: Proposed Approach

 The PiDR model is implemented as a fully connected feedforward neural network designed for inertial navigation.
 The architecture follows a fixed-depth, fixed-width design to ensure stable optimization over long trajectories while maintaining sufficient expressive capacity.

 The network consists of an input layer, followed by four hidden layers with a uniform width of 128 neurons per layer, and a linear output layer.
 Each hidden layer is equipped with a ReLU activation function.
 ReLU activation function \cite{fukushima2007visual} is adopted for its numerical stability and improved gradient flow properties in DNN.
 In order to reduce overfitting and improve generalization across numerous sensor configurations and trajectories, dropout regularization with a rate of 0.1 is applied after each hidden layer.

-The network transforms inertial inputs to navigation states in a single forward pass through automatic differentiation.
-It enables end-to-end differentiability and seamless integration with the earlier defined physics-informed formulation.
-The PiDR framework is employed using \texttt{PyTorch} and optimized using the AdamW algorithm \cite{loshchilov2017decoupled}, which combines adaptive moment estimation with decoupled weight decay for improved generalization.
-The training begins with a learning rate of $10^{-3}$, and paired with a weight decay coefficient of $10^{-5}$.
-The proposed training algorithm of PiDR is outlined in Algorithm 1.
+AdamW optimizer~\cite{loshchilov2017decoupled} with an initial learning rate of $10^{-3}$ is employed using \texttt{PyTorch}.
+The PiDR training algorithm is presented in Algorithm 1.

 To ensure robustness across varying motion patterns, PiDR is trained simultaneously on multiple trajectories.
 The physics collocation points ($N_p$) are drawn uniformly from all trajectories, thereby enforcing consistency over the entire temporal domain rather than only at supervised data points.
 Tables \ref{tab:gpu_config} and~\ref{tab:pidr_params} report the configuration of the hardware and software parameters, respectively.